adamhott/microbit_v2_rgb_led/README.md

 15. You can now test which anode terminal of your RGB LED is red, green, and blue by pulling out 2 of the 3 female Jumper Wires for the anode pins (the longer legs).
 You can then reconnect the cables in a color coded fashion.

-16. Does your RGB LED alternate colors every 250 millseconds?
+16. Does your RGB LED alternate colors every 250 millseconds ??